Diabetic Retinopathy Stages: Symptoms, Treatment, and Prevention Guide

 05 April 2019

-Diabetic retinopathy is a prevalent diabetes eye problem that can lead to vision loss if left untreated.
-The leading cause of blindness among working age people in developed countries is diabetic retinopathy.
+Diabetic retinopathy is a common diabetes-related eye condition that can lead to vision loss if left untreated.
+It is the leading cause of blindness among working-age people in developed countries.
+As the rate of diabetes in Malaysia continues to rise, it is crucial for the population to be aware of eye conditions like diabetic retinopathy, which can go undetected until vision is severely affected.

 What is Diabetic Retinopathy?